holos-run/holos/doc/md/reference-platform/architecture.md

 To simplify maintenance the holos reference platform provisions databases from the most recent backup by default.
 :::

 In-cluster databases in the holos reference platform automatically save backups to an S3 or GCS bucket.
 For regular maintenance and disaster recovery, the standby cluster automatically restores databases from the most recent backup in the bucket.
-This capability makes  maintenance much simpler, most maintenance tasks are carried out on the standy cluster which is then promoted to the primary.
+This capability makes  maintenance much simpler, most maintenance tasks are carried out on the standby cluster which is then promoted to the primary.
 Software upgrades in particular are intended to be carried out against the standby, verified, then promoted to primary.
 Once live traffic shifts to the upgraded services in the new primary the previous cluster can be spun down to save cost or upgraded safely in place.